 Stocking up the inventory is the first thing that restaurant owners do to get the operations going.
 However, managing the inventory is arguably the most important part of Food and Beverage Control.
 Before you go and start stocking up your inventory, you need to first define what inventory levels are needed in your restaurant.
 That is, you need to have a clear understanding of how much stock of which items would be needed in your restaurant kitchen, and for how long would those items long.

 You need to consider the storage capacity of your inventory and shelf life and perishability of each item in mind before purchasing.
+This article will tell you more about inventory management in your restaurant.

 Much care needs to be given while purchasing the items for the inventory.
 You need to have a list of all the items that need to be purchased and how many to be purchased.
 You should also order enough to maintain a steady supply so that you don’t run out of an item.
 Inventory Management Software comes extremely handy in such cases.
 You can mark levels for each item in the inventory, and set reminders in the POS software that would alert you when the items run low, thus giving you ample to order more.